MysticLink-IT/DOMshell/README.md

 Coming soon...

 <h2>Set Up</h2>
-The script will install the required software
+The script will install the required software<br>
 You will prompted to choose an admin username and password for DB administration and user settings

 <h2>Usage</h2>
-1. From the DOMshell folder run: python manage.py runserver
+1. From the DOMshell folder run: python manage.py runserver<br>
 2. Open a web browser then go to http://localhost:8000/computers

 <h2>Connecting to Remote Servers</h2>